 Airport Technical Inspections (ATI) are essential to ensure the safety of airfields and runway compliance.
 Every airfield needs to have an Obstacle Limitation Survey completed as part of the ATI.
 Defence also wanted to bring its larger Tier 1 and 2 airfields into line with MOS139 standards.

-Aurecon’s Spatial Surveying team surveyed six airfields across Queensland and a further 15 across the rest of Australia.
+Aurecon’s Spatial Surveying team surveyed 21 Defence airfields across Australia.
 The data captured was used to compile Type A and B International Civil Aviation Obstacle Charts used by flight planners and pilots to determine the maximum performance for aircraft at take-off, considering existing or new obstructions within the take-off area or splay on the nominated runways.

 Obstacles could include things such as manmade towers; antennas and buildings; moving obstacles such as vehicles and natural features such as vegetation.